 NIRSpec – the Near-Infrared Spectrograph on JWST

-The primary science goal for NIRSpec is enabling large spectroscopic surveys of astronomical objects with a particular focus on the study of distant galaxies.
-This drives the design of this multi-object spectrograph which is capable of measuring the spectra of up to 100 objects simultaneously in a 3.4 arcminute × 3.6 arcminute field of view.
-NIRSpec also includes five fixed slits and an integral field unit which provide spectra of point-like sources and of extended objects, respectively.
-Six gratings will provide high-resolution (λ/Δλ=R=1400-3600) and medium-resolution (R=500-1300) spectroscopy over the wavelength range of 0.7 µm - 5 µm, while a prism will yield lower-resolution (R=30-300) spectroscopy over the range 0.6 µm - 5 µm.
+The primary science goal for NIRSpec is to enable large spectroscopic surveys of astronomical objects with a particular focus on the study of distant galaxies.
+It has driven the design of this multi-object spectrograph, which is capable of measuring the spectra of up to 200 objects simultaneously in a 3.4 arcminute × 3.6 arcminute field of view.
+NIRSpec also includes five fixed slits and an integral field unit that provide spectra of point-like sources and of extended objects, respectively.
+Six gratings provide high-resolution (λ/Δλ=R=1400-3600) and medium-resolution (R=500-1300) spectroscopy over the wavelength range of 0.7 µm - 5 µm, while a prism yields lower-resolution (R=30-300) spectroscopy over the range 0.6 µm - 5 µm.

 Microshutter Array – key to multi-object spectrography capability

-One of the defining, and pioneering, features of NIRSpec is its ability to record the spectra of many (more than 100) objects at the same time.
+One of the defining, and pioneering, features of NIRSpec is its ability to record the spectra of up to 200 objects at the same time.
 This multi-object spectrography capability is made possible by the use of an innovative micromechanical slit selection device.
-The first stage of the optical train (the Coupling & Fore Optics), re-images the NIRSpec field of view onto a Microshutter Array (MSA; provided by NASA) consisting of just under a quarter of a million individually controlled microshutters.
-By programming the MSA to only open those shutters coinciding with the pre-selected objects of interest, light from these objects is then isolated and allowed to enter the spectroscopic stage of the instrument.
-Since each shutter is individually controlled a number of slit patterns can be configured using the MSA.
+The first stage of the optical train (the Coupling & Fore Optics) re-images the NIRSpec field of view onto a Microshutter Array (MSA; provided by NASA) consisting of just under a quarter of a million individually controlled microshutters.
+By programming the MSA to only open the shutters that coincide with the pre-selected objects of interest, light from these objects is then isolated and allowed to enter the spectroscopic stage of the instrument.
+Since each shutter is individually controlled, a number of slit patterns can be configured using the MSA.

 NIRSpec will also be able to carry out single-object, high-contrast spectroscopy using a set of five fixed slits.
 One of these slits is a square aperture of 1.6 arcsec × 1.6 arcsec that will be used to obtain spectra of transiting exoplanets.

-The fixed-slit spectra can be taken independently to, and simultaneously with, the spectra taken with the Microshutter Array or the Integral-Field Unit as they are imaged on different areas of the detector plane.
+The fixed-slit spectra can be taken independently to, and simultaneously with, the spectra taken with the Microshutter Array or the Integral-Field Unit.
+This is because they are imaged on different areas of NIRSpec detectors.

 Integral Field Unit - providing spectra of extended objects